cse364-unist/projects-group7/README.md

-# CSE364-unist group 7
+# CSE364-unist group 7 - User documentaion

-This repository contains the code for a feature that allows users to merge the faces of two individuals.
+This is guideline for user who want to enjoy our UniMovie service.

+* (the commit name root is JungwooMoon-20191352 because he commit by ubuntu system)

 ## Description